kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 }
 ```

-Next add a CreatureGenerator property to the test class.
+Create the test class and add a CreatureGenerator property to it.
 CreatureGenerator does not exist yet, so we'll see some compiler errors.

 ```kotlin
    private lateinit var creatureGenerator: CreatureGenerator
 ```

-We'll initialize creatureGenerator in a setup() method tagged with the @Before annotation:
+We'll initialize creatureGenerator in a setup() method tagged with the @Before JUnit annotation:

 ```kotlin
    @Before